Rays vs. Mariners MLB Betting Odds, Trends & Prediction

 Tampa Bay Rays DFS SPIN

-The Rays dropped to .500 on the season after losing to the Dodgers 3-1 last night.
-Jonny DeLuca provided the only run of the game for Tampa yesterday via a solo home run in the top of the 7th inning.
-The Rays look to get back in the win column on Monday.
+The Rays dropped to 65-66 on the season after losing to the Mariners 5-1 last night.
+Josh Lowe provided the only run of the game for Tampa yesterday via a solo home run in the top of the 2nd inning.
+The Rays look to snap a two-game skid on Tuesday.

 Seattle Mariners DFS SPIN

-The Mariners moved to 66-65 on the year after beating the Giants 4-3 yesterday.
-Josh Rojas had a nice game going 2-3 with an RBI.
-Seattle is set to host Tampa for a 3-game set on Monday.
+The Mariners moved to 67-65 on the year after beating the Rays yesterday.
+Randy Arozarena had a nice game against his former club going 1-3 with a three-run home run.
+Seattle looks for their third straight victory on Tuesday night.

 Rays vs. Mariners MLB Betting Trends

-The total has gone over in 3 of the last 5 home games for the Rays.
+The total has gone under in 3 of the last 5 home games for the Mariners.

 Rays vs. Mariners MLB BETTING PREDICTION